-The Fund aims to achieve a combination of growth and income by investing in companies listed on global stock exchanges including Emerging Markets, which adhere to the abrdn Global Sustainable Equity Investment Approach.
+The Fund aims to achieve a combination of growth and income by investing in companies of all sizes whose business models are focused on and/or benefit from all forms of innovation, listed on global stock exchanges, including Emerging Markets, and which adhere to the abrdn Global Innovation Promoting ESG Equity Investment Approach.
 The Fund aims to outperform the MSCI AC World Index (USD) benchmark before charges.